PNP Canada: Provincial Nominee Programs – All You Need to Know

 If you are successful for at least one year of your PNP application in either of the pathways, you will be granted 600 points under the Comprehensive Ranking System.
 You will be able to use these points in your Express Entry application.

-A preliminary piece of advice before making your final decision is first to give your very best in researching the labour market and employment in demand out of the province you intend to immigrate to.
+A preliminary piece of advice before making your final decision is, first, to give your very best in researching the labour market and employment in demand out of the province you intend to immigrate to.
 There is no point going for a certain role in a chosen province or territory if you cannot meet the PNP requirements, let alone if the region does not need people from your area of employment.

 Bearing this in mind, you will then have to decide which province you will apply to in order to be nominated for PNP.
 You can familiarize yourself with the different streams in this page’s ‘List of Programs’ section below, where you can access each stream’s application guide and forms through the provided links.